Yasinqurni/pointify/README.md

 ## 📄 License

 This project is licensed under the MIT License.

+## 🆘 Support

+For support and questions:
+- Check the API documentation at `/api`
+- Review the smart contract tests
+- Open an issue on GitHub

+---

+**Pointify** - Rewarding loyalty with blockchain technology 🎁